Research Track | Department of Internal Medicine | UC Davis Health

 Research Track

-At UC Davis, all residents are encouraged to pursue research opportunities.
-Scholarship is a core mission of internal medicine and residents who become involved in research projects reap many potential benefits which include: advancing an academic career, developing credentials to bolster fellowship applications, becoming better critical readers of the medical literature, and nurturing intellectual curiosity.
+At UC Davis, residents are strongly encouraged to pursue research opportunities.
+Scholarship is a core mission of internal medicine, and productive residents reap several benefits including: advancing an academic career, developing highly competitive fellowship applications, becoming better critical readers of the medical literature, and nurturing intellectual curiosity.

-In our experience, resident projects are more likely to succeed when they are allowed to develop over a one-to two-year period rather than over an isolated 4-week elective experience.
-As a result, beginning in 2005, we developed a structured research curriculum beginning during the intern year.
-By completing this curriculum, residents are able to 'hit the ground running' during their research elective time in their 2nd and 3rd years.
-We have found this design to be more effective on helping residents applying to fellowship because their scholarly work can be featured on their applications, which are submitted early during their 3rd year.
+In our experience, resident projects are more likely to succeed when they are allowed to develop over a two to three-year period rather than over an isolated 4-week elective.
+As a result, beginning in 2005 we developed a structured research curriculum beginning during the intern year.
+By completing this curriculum, residents are able to "hit the ground running" during their research elective time in their 2nd and 3rd years.
+During these years, residents have protected time to perform research, meet with mentors, and present their research at local, regional, and national meetings.
+We have found this design is more effective for residents applying to fellowship because they can feature their work earlier on applications due early in their 3rd year.

 APM Perspectives – Jumpstarting Academic Careers with a Novel Intern Research Rotation: the AIMS Rotation (PDF)

 Interns interested in research can join the research track in the second half of their internship year.
 Once they join, the intern ambulatory time is augmented with structured research training.
-Interns work with Dr. Michael Schivo, faculty mentors, and staff from the Clinical and Translational Science Center (CTSC) to design a feasible, interesting, novel, ethical and relevant research projects.
+Interns work with research track co-directors Michael Schivo and Derek Bays faculty mentors, and staff from the Clinical and Translational Science Center (CTSC) to design feasible, interesting, novel, ethical and relevant research projects.

 Residents in the research track will have the opportunity to: